ibm-cloud-docs/openwhisk/namespaces.md

 {{site.data.keyword.openwhisk}} is deprecated.
 Existing Functions entities such as actions, triggers, or sequences will continue to run, but as of 28 December 2023, you can’t create new Functions entities.
 Existing Functions entities are supported until October 2024.
 Any Functions entities that still exist on that date will be deleted.
 For more information, see [Deprecation overview](/docs/openwhisk?topic=openwhisk-dep-overview).
 {: deprecated}

 With {{site.data.keyword.openwhisk}}, you can create Identity and Access (IAM) managed namespaces to group entities, such as actions or triggers, together.
 Then, you can create IAM access policies for the namespace.
-For an overview of IAM, see the [{{site.data.keyword.openwhisk_short}} IAM-enablement announcement blog](https://www.ibm.com/blog/ibm-cloud-functions-is-now-identity-and-access-management-enabled){: external}.
 {: shortdesc}

 ## What is a namespace?